 By following these simple steps, you can create a unique and personalized way to display your wood slice art.

-This method uses a hand held router which you can borrow from someone or rent from your local tool library if you have one!
-You can also use a router table if you have one.
+This method uses a hand held router (which you can borrow from someone or rent from your local tool library if available!) along with a specific bit called the keyhole bit.

 Please note, any links below are affiliate links to the exact tools I am actually using and love!